jsubercaze/stixar-graphlib/README.md

 Original project on Google Code : https://code.google.com/p/stixar-graphlib/

-Note that this graph library is an underdog among the large lists of graph library.
-It contains several very efficient and well implemented not so common algorithms.
+Note that this graph library is an underdog among the large list of graph library.
+It contains several very efficient and well implemented algorithms.

 ### Use with Maven